KennySoh/Technical-Interview/Html_Css.md

 }
  ```
  #### Creating an image Caption with Absolute Positioning
- Absolute Elements will always be relative to the first parent.
+ Absolute Elements will always be relative to the first parent with position:relative

  ```html
 <!-- Featured image (normal flow)-->